 You can manage IPs that can access the Queue Service.

-Add Accessible IP
+Add allowed IP

 - All Services > Application > Queue Service Click the menu.
-Go to the Service Home page of Queue Service.
+1. Go to the Service Home page of Queue Service.

 Exclude accessible IP

-- IP Access Allow List After checking the IP to exclude from the item, click the Delete button at the top of the list.
+- After selecting the IPs to exclude from the IP Access Allow List, click the Delete button at the top of the list.

-- When the popup notifying IP deletion opens, click the Confirm button.
+- When the pop-up notifying IP deletion opens, click the Confirm button.

 You can send or manage queue messages.